-Four questions relating to Rundle Station Master Plan were asked through the in-person community workshop on March 4 and online:
+Four questions relating to Rundle Station Master Plan were asked through the in-person community workshop on March 4 and the associated online survey.
+A detailed overview of these questions/activities is provided below.

-1. Map Your Ideas
+Activity 1: Map Your Ideas

-At the workshop, attendees were presented with a large 8 x 8 foot air photo of the Rundle Station study area.
+At the workshop, attendees were presented with a large 8x8 foot air photo of the Rundle Area Master Plan study area.
 Participants were asked how they thought the experience around the station could be made safer, more comfortable and more pleasant.
-Specifically, they were asked to consider pathways, street crossings, signage, parks and playgrounds.
+Specifically, they were asked to consider things like pathways, street crossings, signage, parks and playgrounds.
 Participants could respond in two ways: